Welcome to Project 2013B, a project connecting people with matching 2013B 'Duplicated Serial Number' star notes.

 Location of B serial number suffix, the 'star', and the "Series 2013" indicator |

-The difference between a note printed in Washington, and one printed in Fort Worth, can be found in the Face Plate Number.
+The difference between a note printed in Washington, and one printed in Fort Worth, can be found in the Face Plate Text.
 If the number has an 'FW' in front of it, it was printed in the Fort Worth, Texas facility; otherwise it was printed in Washington DC.

 |